 - BP reserves the right to deny or revoke participation to anyone for “Any reason whatsoever”, according to their terms

 Basically, you better drive something with a big fuel tank to maximize your rewards with this card.
 Also, if you live (or drive frequently) in Alabama or New Jersey, you’re virtually out of luck with the Pump Rewards program.

-Additional rewards include 3 percent cash back at supermarkets, 2 percent cash back at department stores and 1 percent on everything else.
-This card is much more user-friendly and practical than any version of the BP Card, so it’s an easy choice if you are comparing the two.
+This makes the Costco card a much more user-friendly and practical card than any version of the BP Card.
+So it’s an easy choice if you are comparing the two.

 Not a member of a warehouse club?
 No worries.